 “CFD Use Licence” means the non-exclusive, revocable and non-transferable licence for CFD Use, subject to the terms and conditions of the Agreement.

-“CFD White Label Service” means a service provided and controlled by the Contracting Party and/or its Affiliates who/which are appointed by a third party (a “CFD White Label Service Client”) to engage in CFD Use and provide values or prices for trading instruments tradable on a CFD Platform to the CFD White Label Service Client’s customers, including by creating and administering a CFD Platform, on behalf of the CFD White Label Service Client and where the provision of such CFD White Label Service is accepted by Euronext according to the criteria outlined in clause 5.7 and 5.8 of the EDSA Use Policy.
+“CFD White Label Service” means a service provided and controlled by the Contracting Party and/or its Affiliates who/which are appointed by a third party (a “CFD White Label Service Client”) to engage in CFD Use and provide values or prices for trading instruments tradable on a CFD Platform to the CFD White Label Service Client’s customers, including by creating and administering a CFD Platform, on behalf of the CFD White Label Service Client and where the provision of such CFD White Label Service is accepted by Euronext according to the criteria outlined in clause 1.9 and 1.10of the EDSA CFD Use Policy.

 “Commencement Date” means the date agreed by the Contracting Party and Euronext, as stated in the EDSA Order Form, on which the Agreement will become effective.